 Characters like Lotte, Sucy and Amanda don’t get as much spotlight this time around, but I felt the amount they received was acceptable.
 It was substantial enough that we didn’t forget they existed, but not enough to detract from Akko’s development.

-One of Little Witch Academia’s most consistent themes has been achieving greater and greater feats by working together, a sentiment that carries into the anime’s second season.
+One of Little Witch Academia’s most consistent themes has been achieving greater and greater feats by working together.
 A missile fueled by negative magic energy is on course to destroy one of the world’s major countries.
 Together, Akko and her friends do everything in their power to stop the missile from landing.

 The girls take flight on their combined brooms, with Diana and Akko leading the charge.
 Eventually, the duo are the only ones left on the broom, and just as they are running out of magic energy, something amazing happens.
 In a sequence that wouldn’t be out of place in Dragon Ball Z, the world raises their hands and voices to the sky, sending magic energy composed of positive emotions to assist the girls.